IGA Supermarkets

-Independent Grocers of Australia (not to be confused by the American-owned Independent Grocers Alliance) is an Australian chain of supermarkets.
+Independent Grocers of Australia is an Australian chain of supermarkets.
 The IGA brand is owned by Australian conglomerate Metcash under their Food & Grocery division, but individual IGA stores are owned and operated independently.
-Its main competitors are Woolworths, Coles and Aldi.
+Its main competitors are Aldi, Coles and Woolworths.
 IGA is the fourth largest supermarket chain in Australia, following Aldi overtaking Metcash in supermarket revenue.

-Markets
+History

 The IGA brand was introduced to Australia by Davids Holdings in 1988 when 10 stores became members of IGA.
+In 2019, it was reported that IGA had 7% of the grocery market in Australia.
 As of January 2020, there are over 1,400 IGA stores in Australia.

+IGA stores are typically located in suburbs that are too small, remote or do not have existing larger stores.
+Some stores offer a larger selection of curated or artisan products, than the bigger chains.

+In 2018, IGA began a rebrand that repositioned the chain as a uniquely local option, scrapping the white colour and corrugated metal for dark grey, signwriting typography and handcrafted style icons.
+As part of the rebrand their slogan "How the locals like it" was changed to "Where the locals matter".

+Store formats

 There are a wide variety of stores under the IGA banner, from small convenience stores, mid sized supermarkets, large full service supermarkets and liquor stores.
-In 2019, it was reported that IGA had 7% of the grocery market in Australia.In 2018, IGA began a rebrand that repositioned the chain as a uniquely local option, scrapping the white colour and corrugated metal for dark grey, SignWriting typography and handcrafted style icons.
-As part of the rebrand their slogan "How the locals like it" was changed to "Where the locals matter".

-Brands

-IGA offers two Metcash store brand lines Black and Gold, a generic food and product brand and the higher quality Community Co., which links through with the IGA Community Chest program.